k4yt3x/tellama/README.md

 Tellama is a lightweight bot that integrates LLMs with Telegram's bot API.
 It allows you to chat with your favorite language model in Telegram private or group chats.

-> [!IMPORTANT]
-> Tellama is still in early stages of development.
-You may run into bugs, unexpected behavior, or incomplete documentation.
-Please report any problems you encounter by [opening an issue](https://github.com/k4yt3x/tellama/issues/new).

-Here is a demo of Tellama in action:

 <p align="center">
    <img src="https://github.com/user-attachments/assets/d573da74-79ca-463e-ad6f-eb9422a8eb36"/>
 </p>